Skip to main page content

 Just because an individual doesn’t report the assault doesn’t mean it didn’t happen.
 Fewer than one in ten individuals report the crime to the police.

-It’s not a big deal to have sex with someone while he/she is drunk, stoned or passed out.
+It’s not a big deal to have sex with someone while they are drunk, stoned or passed out.

 If a person is unconscious or incapable of consenting due to the use of alcohol or drugs, they cannot legally give consent.
 Without consent, it is sexual assault.